-Twin: A Standard Twin is also known as a Single bed, and twin mattresses and

-    beds are often the next steps for children who have outgrown their cribs.

-    They’re also a great option for smaller bedrooms like Guest Rooms.
-Bunk beds

-    also traditionally come in Twin size.
+A Standard Twin is also known as a Single bed, and twin mattresses and beds are often the next steps for children who have outgrown their cribs.
+They’re also a great option for smaller bedrooms like guest rooms.
+Bunk beds also traditionally come in Twin size.

 RELATED: Best Mattress For Guest Rooms

 - Fits in small bedrooms